 We provide limited warranty to our users for terms varying from six months to three years, subject to certain conditions, such as normal use.
 For the electric motor, we provide a 24-month or 30,000-kilometer warranty.
-For lithium-ion battery packs we provide a 24-month or 20,000-kilometer warranty or a 36-month or 30,000-kilometer warranty.
+For lithium-ion battery packs we provide a 24-month or 20,000-kilometer warranty.